Hamisakim/Doodler/README.md

 # Key Learnings
 * Using GitHub with others on a project.
-* Splitting workload with team
+* Splitting workload with team.
-* Using SVGs
+* Using SVGs.

 # Final product walkthrough
 ![Screenshot 2021-05-24 at 16 49 13](https://user-images.githubusercontent.com/76621344/119373117-fa536480-bcaf-11eb-83c7-6f0c4f3edf0c.png)